mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 The normal practice is geared towards prompts within the software with specific missions.

 There is little research published on how the cards were used in practice.
-Limitations include ...
+Limitations include

+Thus while existing research show the promise of GDPs in exploring systems thinking and developing an overall sense of game design, there is a gap in the research landscape in how GDP pattern collections could be used to support novices and young people to program computer games.
+ADD TO PROBLEM STATEMENT

 <!-- NOTE - follow this up - can email - why was this not adopted?
 What could have been different?-->
-**GAP in the research:**

-No research for GDP pattern collection for to text code games with for CS or game studies in young people.

 <!-- NOTE - RETURN TO THEIR EXTENSIVE LIST OF ERIKSSON - AND THE DESIGN CHOICE OF HOW BIG A LIST TO MAKE ESPECIALLY FOR NOVICE CODERS -->